LIV4D/MAPLES-DR/docs/source/index.rst

 However we've publicly released some improved versions of those models as two python libraries, which bundle the weights and pytorch code required to automatically segment retinal vessels and lesions.
 These libraries were design to be used by researcher or clinician without deep learning expertise.
 They are available on github:

  - `fundus-vessels-toolkit <https://github.com/gabriel-lepetitaimon/fundus-vessels-toolkit>`_ for automatic segmentation and graph extraction of the retinal vasculature;
- - `fundus-lesions-toolkit <https://github.com/ClementPla/fundus-lesions-toolkit>`_ for automatic semantic segmentation of microaneurysms, hemorrhages, exudates and :abbr:`CWS (Cotton Wool Spots)`.
+ - `fundus-lesions-toolkit <https://github.com/ClementPla/fundus-lesions-toolkit>`_ for automatic semantic segmentation of microaneurysms, hemorrhages, exudates and |CWS|.

 Annotation Platform